pbolduc/FlakeGen/README.md

 * Id is composed of:
     * **time - 64-bits** - the thousands of milliseconds since the epoch.
 Epoch is customizable.
 The default epoch is 1970-01-01T00:00:00.000Z.
     * **configured instance id - 48 bits** - it can be MAC address from a configurable device or database sequence number or any other 6 bytes identifier
-    * **sequence number - 16-bits** - usually 0, incremented when more than one id is requested in the same millisecond and reset to 0 when the clock ticks forward.
+    * **sequence number - 16-bits** - usually 0, incremented when more than one id is requested in the same 1,000th of a millisecond and reset to 0 when the clock ticks forward.
 Rolls over every 65536 per machine.
 No protection for overflow.
 A really fast machine would be required to overflow the sequence number.
 On an [Intel Core i7-3740QM CPU @ 2.70 GHz](https://www.cpubenchmark.net/cpu.php?cpu=Intel+Core+i7-3740QM+%40+2.70GHz&id=1481), approximately 17,000,000 id values can be generated per second.
 It would take 65,536,000,000 id/second before an overflow would occur.
 This is 3800x faster than an [Intel Core i7-3740QM CPU @ 2.70 GHz](https://www.cpubenchmark.net/cpu.php?cpu=Intel+Core+i7-3740QM+%40+2.70GHz&id=1481) can generate id values.

+## Changes from [Flake ID Generators](https://flakeidgenerators.codeplex.com/) on CodePlex

+* Does not allocate memory during Guid id generation
+* Faster Guid id generation.
+Approximately 4 time faster.

 ## Usage Guidlines

 * Create a single instance per process.
 It is possible for different instances to create the same id value.
 * Ensure different instances use a different instance id.

 ## Examples